-Sonic will promptly deliver, upon oral or written request, a separate copy of the Proxy Statement to any stockholder residing at an address to which only one copy was mailed.
-Requests for additional copies of this year's Proxy Statement, requests to receive multiple copies of future proxy statements and requests to receive only one copy of future proxy statements should be directed to Stephen K. Coss, Senior Vice President, General Counsel and Secretary, at Sonic's principal executive offices.
+Sonic will promptly deliver, upon oral or written request, a separate copy of the Proxy Statement to any stockholder residing at a shared address to which only one copy was mailed.
+Requests for additional copies of this year's Proxy Statement, requests to receive multiple copies of future proxy statements and requests to receive only one copy of future proxy statements should be directed to Stephen K. Coss, Senior Vice President, General Counsel and Secretary, at Sonic's principal executive offices or by phone at (704) 566-2400.